devfile/devworkspace-operator/docs/release/README.md

 > :warning: If necessary, cherry-pick any additional fixes to the release branch.

+Build the image from the `0.13.x` branch and run manually a test with DevWorkspace startup against this version of the operator.
+If the workspace is started without errors you can proceed with the release.

 2. Trigger the release by running the same action using the workflow from the branch that was created during the previous step e.g. `0.13.x`.
 Provide the version in format `v0.y.z` e.g. `v0.13.0` and set `false` for the prelease field:

 ![Release](release.png?raw=true "Release")